Documents We Handle

-Step-by-step help for vital records, school, court, and corporate documents so they are accepted by foreign governments, consulates, and schools in both Hague and non-Hague countries without delays or rejections.
+Step-by-step apostille and legalization support for vital records, school, court, and corporate documents so they are accepted by foreign governments, consulates, and schools without delays or rejections.

 Whether your documents need a state apostille, federal authentication, or full consular legalization, here is the general path from start to finish.